patricklam/plam.new-webpage/content/_index.md

 # Professional

 I'm an Associate Professor of Electrical and Computer Engineering at the University of Waterloo.
-I'm currently on sabbatical as a Visiting Scholar at the Victoria University of Wellington.
-I am next scheduled to teach for the University of Waterloo in January 2021.
-That term may be remote, and so I may also be remote.
-Who knows?
 I was the Director of the Software Engineering Program at Waterloo from 2016 through 2019.

 My research area is broadly in applications of programming languages research (mostly